jorge2412/DataLake2/Data/Azure SQL Database/Session 2 - Hands On (Draft)/Azure SQL Database HOL.md

 In this hands-on lab you learned how to:

 - Create an Azure SQL Database
-- Populate an Azure SQL Database with records
+- Populate an Azure SQL Database with data
-- Access Azure SQL records from your apps
-- Filter and mask records based on user permissions

-This is just a beginning, as there’s a whole lot more you can do to leverage the power of Azure SQL Database.
-Start experimenting with other Azure SQL Database features, especially dynamic data masking and geo-replication, as well as creating stored procedures, user-defined functions, and identifying other ways you can enhance your data strategies through the integration of Azure SQL Database into your application ecosystems.
+- Create an Azure API App that connects to the database
+- Write apps that access the database through the Azure API App
+- Use security features of Azure SQL Database to restrict access to data

+There is *much* more to learn about Azure SQL Database than one lab can cover.
+For example, you can easily [configure geo-replication](https://docs.microsoft.com/azure/sql-database/sql-database-geo-replication-overview) to safeguard your data by establishing up to four readable secondary databases in different data centers, and you can take advantage of [built-in auditing and threat protection](https://docs.microsoft.com/azure/sql-database/sql-database-security-overview) and [Transparent Data Encryption](https://msdn.microsoft.com/library/dn948096.aspx) to maximize the security of your data.
+Whether the goal is to store data for a personal Web site or handle high-volume loads incurred by enterprise sites and popular mobile apps, Azure SQL Database has a solution to fit every need.

 ----